 Anger is tied to our Autonomic Nervous System “fight or flight” response to the threat.
 Anger becomes our evolutionary response from our subconscious effort to protect and defend ourselves.
-As such anger can be an appropriate response but in our civilised society we have boundaries, sanctions and codes of conduct which restrict and define how anger can be deemed an appropriate response to events and situations.

 Uncontrolled anger has both a social and a BodyMind outcome on those who are struggling with their anger, and those who are impacted or witness these uncontrolled anger outbursts.

-An inappropriate use of anger can lead to BodyMind health issues, criminal charges, difficulties in relationships, in the workplace and in other areas of our lives.
+Inappropriate use of anger can lead to BodyMind health issues, criminal charges, difficulties in relationships, in the workplace and in other areas of our lives.
 Uncontrolled anger can also create trauma, stress, and BodyMind health issues for those around us.

-An inappropriate use of anger can lead to BodyMind health issues due to the nature of the chemicals released by the brain in the “fight or flight” response.
+Inappropriate use of anger can lead to BodyMind health issues due to the nature of the chemicals released by the brain in the “fight or flight” response.
 A person who is angry much of the time, or who relies on anger as their default expression when dealing with their environment, releases high levels of “fight” preparation mood chemicals such as adrenaline and Cortisol.

-These chemicals lead to increase in the heart rate and blood pressure, and a range of symptoms in the body such as a felt sense of jumpiness, alertness, fear, tension in muscles, fatigue without sleepiness, sweaty or clammy hands, shaking, twitching, nervous tics, frequent urination, dry mouth or throat, dizziness, shallow breathing, stomach complaints, impulses to move and be busy or some form of hyperactivity.
+These chemicals lead to an increase in the heart rate and blood pressure, and a range of symptoms in the body such as a felt sense of jumpiness, alertness, fear, the tension in muscles, fatigue without sleepiness, sweaty or clammy hands, shaking, twitching, nervous tics, frequent urination, dry mouth or throat, dizziness, shallow breathing, stomach complaints, impulses to move and be busy or some form of hyperactivity.

-Neuroscience researcher Francisco Varelas, has documented in her book, Healing Emotions, the following public study findings and relationships between uncontrolled anger and health outcomes:
+Neuroscience researcher Francisco Varelas has documented in her book, Healing Emotions, the following public study findings and relationships between uncontrolled anger and health outcomes:

 - A chronically angry person was one-and-a-half times more likely to die over a 25 year period than one who was not always angry.